Paul Scraton takes a closer look at David Clay Large’s comprehensive history of the city…

 But over time, and as I thought about it further, Potsdamer Platz came to fascinate me as a representation of Berlin, not for what it was but for what it had been.
 The very fact that the world’s most celebrated architects had been given this chance was a consequence of history; the destruction of World War Two, the division of the city, and the building of the Berlin Wall.

 For the traveller searching for the broader and deeper perspective, history provides the context for our experiences.
 Our impressions are shaped by the food, the culture, the nightlife, the people, the architecture… but all those different elements are themselves shaped by the multitude of events past that led to the here and now.
-Whether we visit the Acropolis or the Forum in Rome, the battlefields of Flanders or Auschwitz-Birkenau, we are asking not only the question ‘what is here,’ but also, ‘what happened here?’
+Whether we visit the Acropolis or the Forum in Rome, the battlefields of Flanders or Auschwitz-Birkenau, we are asking not only the question “what is here,” but also, “what happened here?”

-In Berlin history is everywhere, much of it painful.
+In Berlin, history is everywhere, much of it painful.
 But those painful memories make the city what it is, for better and worse.
 The vibrant artistic and music scene that developed out of the squats and cheap housing of post-Wende Prenzlauer Berg and Friedrichshain were at least partly created from such past traumas.

 The Mauerpark full of people on a Sunday, searching through the flea-market or singing karaoke on that stretch of land that had once been the death strip, accessed only by border guards and their dogs.
 The playground where my daughter swings, sandwiched between two Altbau houses, the space cleared by a falling World War Two bomb.
 Many of the great historical events of the past 150 years played themselves out on the streets of this city, and they continue to shape the lives of the people to this day.

 So much history, in fact, that you need a lot of pages to do justice to the story.
-Published in 2000, David Clay Large’s Berlin uses 700-odd to tell the story of the city.
-The framework of the book is that of the time between two unifications; 1871 and 1990, covering Berlin’s rise as a European metropolis at the end of the nineteenth century to the renewal of the 1990s as the city began to piece itself together to become, once again, the capital of a united Germany.
+Published in 2000, David Clay Large’s Berlin uses 700-odd.
+The framework of the book is between unification in 1871 and reunification in 1990.
+In between, Large covers all the grand historical and political narratives, from Bismarck and industrialisation to the Third Reich and the Cold War, including and the dramatic events of 1989 and beyond.

-Along the way background detail and colour are given to the lives of those whose creative works have shaped our imagination of the city, from writers such as Brecht, Isherwood, Döblin and Kästner, to the cultural dissidents of East Germany and their colleagues on the other side of the wall.
+Along the way, background detail and colour are given to the lives of those whose creative works have shaped our imagination of the city, from writers such as Brecht, Isherwood, Döblin and Kästner, to the cultural dissidents of East Germany and their colleagues on the other side of the wall.

-In more recent times, there are interesting sections on the everyday life for people in socialist East Berlin, as well as the experiences of immigrant communities that arrived in West Berlin during the 1960s and 1970s.
+There are interesting sections on the everyday life for people in socialist East Berlin, as well as the experiences of immigrant communities that arrived in West Berlin during the 1960s and 1970s.
 It’s this willingness to delve deeper into the history of Berlin beyond the big headline events, to take the time to go into detail and to trust the reader to follow, and to keep it all entertaining and interesting, that makes this such a powerful book for anyone who has an interest in how Berlin got to where it is today.

 How did we get from there to here?
 Read David Clay Large’s book to find out.